Nâzım Hikmet: Human Landscapes

 Hikmet started working on Human Landscapes ("Memleketimden İnsan Manzaraları") in 1939 and it finally got published in 1960.
 Its 16'000 lines of verse cover major historical events in Turkey in the first half of the 20th Century.
 Its perspective wanders stream of consciousness style from person to person in then Anatolia.
 The work is considered to be one of the foundational works of Turkish literature and Hikmet's magnum opus.

 The book consists of five parts.
 The fifth part is unfinished.

 "I Come and Stand at Every Door"

 Nâzım's poem "Kız Çocuğu" ("The Girl Child") conveys a plea for peace from a seven-year-old girl, ten years after she perished in the US atomic bomb attacks at Hiroshima and Nagasaki.
 It has achieved worldwide popularity as a powerful anti-war message and has been performed and translated in many languages as a song by a number of singers and musicians both in Turkey and many countries.
-It is also known in English by various other titles, including "I Come and Stand at Every Door", "I Unseen" and "Hiroshima Girl".
+It is also known in English by various other titles, including "I Come and Stand at Every Door", "I Unseen", "Hiroshima child" and "Hiroshima Girl".